IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

 ### Tokenized Sharing in the Bid Stream: Implementation Options

-The following approaches are available for encrypting the DII directly into a UID2 token for sending in the bid stream:
+The following approaches are available for encrypting the DII directly into a UID2 token for sending in the bid stream.

 | Integration Option | Token Generated Client-Side or Server-Side? | Integration Guide |
 | :--- | :--- | :--- |